Module 2: Overheating

 However, without careful design and consideration to all of the properties of the materials specified, the same buildings can continue to accumulate heat through the summer months, making for a less comfortable internal environment.

-Overheating has impacts on comfort, sleep and therefore the physical and mental health of the occupant, so is a very important consideration.
+Overheating impacts comfort, sleep and therefore the physical and mental health of the occupants, so is a very important consideration.
 This is of significant importance to the very young, the elderly, those in poor health and for anyone who cannot leave windows open during the night to cool the house.
-The ‘urban heat islands’ that occur in built up areas can also prevent buildings from cooling overnight.
+The ‘urban heat islands’ that occur in built up areas can also prevent buildings from cooling overnight and so simply opening windows may not be an option as a cooling strategy.

 Southerly glazing is generally beneficial to comfort, heating requirement, occupant well being and with minimal shading, does not contribute to summer overheating.
 However, east and west glazing allow significant solar gain in the hotter months, which can exacerbate overheating in a house already warm from a sunny day.